-In this post: I’ve got great news if you’re searching for umbilical hernia symptoms in adults–there’s really only one symptom.
+If you’re searching for umbilical hernia symptoms in adults, I’ve got great news for you: There’s really only one symptom.
 Read on to find out what it is.

 In the age where a common complaint such as a sore throat could be a symptom of anything from a cold to throat cancer, it’s an anomaly to have a medical issue that only has one symptom listed.

 However, for anyone wanting to find out about umbilical hernia symptoms in adults, you’re in luck—there’s only one symptom.

 I scoured the internet thinking surely there must be other symptoms.
 But, all of this extra research has just reinforced the idea that there’s only one symptom you need to know about.

 Do you want to learn more about umbilical hernias?
 Download your FREE copy of “The Beginner’s Guide to Umbilical Hernia Repair.”

 The one main sign of an umbilical hernia in an adult is… a bulge in or near your belly button area.
 This makes it super-easy to decide whether you think you have an umbilical hernia or not.

 Do you have a bulge near your belly button?

 Then, it’s probably an umbilical hernia.
 Identifying umbilical hernias is just that easy.

 Even if your bulge isn’t always present, it’s still a sign you could have an umbilical hernia.